ugedo/solarnc/README.md

 This is the tool that trains one or more models using the feature files generated in the feature selection step.
 In the config file we just specify the model name, the name of the output file and the parameters needed for the model.
-For the moment, models should be available in scykitlearn, which is the library used for training.
+For the moment, models should be available in scikitlearn, which is the library used for training.
 This may evolve in the future to include other backend libraries that support different models.